emqx/emqx-docs/en_US/admin/cfg.md

 ## zone:mqtt
-Global MQTT configuration.</br>
-The configs here work as default values which can be overridden in <code>zone</code> configs
+Global MQTT configuration.<br/>The configs here work as default values which can be overridden in <code>zone</code> configs